crossingts/cybersecurityfoundations/6.-practical-foundations-in-ethical-hacking/defensive-security-vs-offensive-security/README.md

 ### Blue teaming core functions

 The blue team refers to the defensive security side of an organization.
 Blue teaming is a functional concept (what they do) rather than a formal team name like SOC and CSIRT.
 Blue teaming is a broader concept that includes roles outside SOC/CSIRT, such as security engineers and threat hunters.

-By analogy, the blue team is akin to Military Defense Forces (all defensive roles).
-SOC i
-* SOC = "Radar Operators & Patrol Units" (constant monitoring).
-* CSIRT = "SWAT Team" (activated for critical incidents).
+By analogy, the blue team is akin to Military Defense Forces (all defensive roles), SOC is akin to Radar Operators and Patrol Units (constant monitoring), and CSIRT is akin to SWAT Team (activated for critical incidents).

 The activities of blue teams focus on preventing attacks, detecting threats, and responding to incidents.